bwalzer4/H1N1-Flu-Vaccine/README.md

 ### Random Forrest Methodology

 Random Forests are another ensemble learning method which randomly construct many decision trees and output the class predicted across all trees.
 Random Forrest method was chosen since it typically outperforms Decision Tree’s and did so in initial evaluations.
 Cross-Validation was used to tune the number of trees used in the classifier.

+### Model Stacking

+In addittion to comparing the performance of different classifiers, I also explored stacking each model to produce a more robust predictive model.
+Model stacking uses the outputs of each model as inputs of a final model.
+The intuition is that the final model is built by maximizing the strenghts and minimizing the weaknesses of each classifier.
+The prediction probabiity of each model was fed as an input feature into Logistic Regression meta learner.

 ## Evaluation and Final Results